Cabbage Fried Rice

 Instructions

 - Fry Rice: Add remaining 1 tbsp oil to the pan.
-Then add cooked rice, peas, soy, sesame oil and rice vinegar.
+Then add cooked rice, green peas, soy sauce, sesame oil and rice vinegar.
 Spread the rice in an even layer and cook for 1-2 minutes without disturbing.
 Stir, scraping any bits off the bottom and spread evenly again.
-Cook another 3-4 min, stirring occasionally, until rice begins to brown and slightly crisp up.
+Cook another 3-4 min, stirring occasionally, until rice begins to brown and slightly crisp up.4 cups cooked and cooled white rice, 1 cup frozen green peas, 3 tbsp soy sauce or tamari, 2 tsp sesame oil, 2 tsp rice vinegar

 - Serve: Stir in the remaining green onions.
 Season with salt and pepper to taste.